zicht/solr-bundle/docs/README.md

     core:                 example
 ```

-This could be replaced by:
+This should be replaced by:

 ```
 zicht_solr: